 Yes, similar to the way feminists refrain from finger-pointing at, or shaming, men.
 All the time.
 Oh please, spare us the tunnel-vision!

 One surprising inclusion in the 2020 Australia Day honours list was a Member of the Order of Australia award for Bettina Arndt.
 It was surprising not because the recipient was undeserving (which she wasn’t), but because such public awards tend to favour those pushing politically palatable (and increasingly left of centre) causes.

 You would probably be aware that Bettina is an active supporter of various issues affecting men and boys, and that this has put her in the cross-hairs of the feminist lobby on more than a few occasions.

-And true to form, although Bettina’s views have been described as “dangerous”, most of the media comment have focussed on her professional integrity rather than the specific issues she raises.
+And also true to form, although Bettina’s views have been described as “dangerous”, most of the media comment focused on her professional integrity rather than the specific issues she raises.
 Look for example at the Twitter stream for ‘New Matilda’ (@newmatilda) and you’ll see tweet after tweet after tweet concerning Bettina’s academic qualifications, but none addressing her views regarding (for example) an alleged campus rape culture.

 Kindly read on for relevant details, including Bettina’s response to those launching the attacks on her.

 One specific criticism that has been levelled at Bettina is in relation to her allegedly ‘going soft’ on paedophiles, particularly in relation to one specific interview she conducted.
 One of the odd things here though, is that I have yet to hear any feminist speak out about the burgeoning problem of female paedophiles.
 And thus more feminist hypocrisy.